SolaceProducts/terraform-provider-solacebroker/docs/data-sources/cert_authority.md

   ocsptimeout|||x|
   revocationcheck_enabled|||x|
   A SEMP client authorized with a minimum access scope/level of "global/read-only" is required to perform this operation.
-  This has been deprecated since 2.19.
+  This has been deprecated since SEMP API version 2.19.
 Replaced by clientCertAuthorities and domainCertAuthorities.
 ---

 # solacebroker_cert_authority (Data Source)